All bidding finishes Monday 10/03/2014 5:00pm and starts again Wednesday 12/03/2014 8:30am

 We advertise most of our available homes, however we sometimes make a direct offer of a home known as 'Direct Lets'.
 These are generally used to re-house customers we have a legal/contractual duty to re-house.
 More information about who is eligible for a direct let can be found in our lettings policy.
 We publish feedback about homes we have let as direct lets on this website.

 Why do we publish results on the homes that we have let?

-On the 'Lettings results' page of this website we publish details of how many bids we have received for each home we have advertised.
+On the 'lettings results' page of this website we publish details of the successful bidder’s priority band and length of time in that band for housing need properties, the successful bidder’s date of registration for date of registration properties and how many bids we have received for each home we have advertised.